olinley/oliarchibald/src/pages/my-work.md

 * AMP carousel (when Google gave carousel snippets for camera news)
 * And everybody's favourite... star rating snippets

 > Oli identifies issues before they become issues, meaning we can get ahead of any problems before they have an impact on our search performance.
-This period is obviously challenging for any business and we've had to cut back many of our freelance expenditures, but we deemed Oli's work too crucial to our ongoing operation.
+This period is obviously challenging for any business and everyone is looking closely at their budgets, but we deem Oli's work crucial to our ongoing operation.
 He's a vital asset, and we consider him part of the team.
 >
 > _- Jeff Meyer | Director, Camera Jabber_